What should I do if I'm a victim of any sexual violence?

 - Information about the referrals to legal advocacy, including Personal Protection Orders

 - Offering assistance for significant others and friends of victim/survivors of gender/based violence

 - Informing you of various options in reporting the incident.
 This includes reporting the incident to Grand Valley Police Department who will respect the choices made by you, even non-reporting.

 - If you request an investigation, the advocate will contact appropriate personnel to assist.
-If you prefer to speak with a female police officer, every reasonable attempt will be made to make one available.
+If you have a gender preference for an officer, every reasonable attempt will be made to make one available.